venunallapu2022/advaRiskAssignment/README.md

 # Companies Incorporated In India

-The Objective is to Perform a web scraping on the [companies](https://www.zaubacorp.com/company-list) website and to perform data cleaning, data ingestion and data retrieval.In this project I have used [scrapy](https://docs.scrapy.org/en/latest/) framework for data scraping and data ingestion and [fastAPI](https://fastapi.tiangolo.com/lo/) for accessing data.
+The Objective is to perform web scraping on the [companies](https://www.zaubacorp.com/company-list) website and to perform data cleaning, data ingestion and data retrieval.
+In this project I have used [scrapy](https://docs.scrapy.org/en/latest/) framework for data scraping and data ingestion and [fastAPI](https://fastapi.tiangolo.com/lo/) for accessing data.

-`prerequesite tools:
+`prerequisite tools:
   python3,
   mongodb(specifically mongosh,mongodb server)
 `